Requirements for Appraisal Photography

 II.
 Photo Requirements for Decorative Artwork

-1. Full View: Two photos of the object showing its entirety (front and back).
+1. Full View: 2 photos of property's entirety (front and back).
 Be sure to include the top and the bottom.

-2. Close-ups: Individual photos of important details, such as decorative motif, signature, reign mark, seal, and writing or mark.
+2. Close-ups: important details, such as decorative motif, signature, reign mark, seal, and writing or mark.

-3. Condition Report: Close-ups of any damage or repair on the body of the object.
+3. Condition Report: Close-ups of damage or repair on the body.

 (Sample Photos for Decorative Artwork)